 If you are only going to set 1 or 2 rivnuts in place, or do not have access to a lathe, then there is another way: get a strip of metal, a few washers, a nut and a HT bolt to match the rivnut.
 If you're trying to set an 8mm rivnut, drill an 8mm hole in the steel strip near one end. run the nut up the bolt, follow it with a few washers, apply loads of grease, then put the end of the bolt through the steel strip.
 Screw the rivnut fully onto the end of the bolt, then insert it into the hole you've made in the chassis (or whatever).
 Start winding the nut towards the steel strip with a spanner - you'll probably need to have another spanner or socket holding the bolt head.
 Keep winding until you suddenly feel a lot more resistance - job done.

 This does work, but will rapidly knacker the nut and/or bolt.
-Cheap way of doing a few rivnuts though.
+It's a cheap way of doing a few rivnuts though.